16602 FM 624, Robstown TX 78380 | (361) 387-1312 or (361) 387-7842

 God speaks to us in many ways, including through the Sunday Scripture readings.
 The Sunday Connection provides useful background and activities to better understand the upcoming Sunday's Scripture readings, helping you to connect the Scripture to daily life in a meaningful way.

-Sunday, March 14, 2024
+Sunday, May 12, 2024

 Gospel Reading